 Macon in Noxubee County, Mississippi — The American South (East South Central)

 Location.
-33° 6.021′ N, 88° 33.711′ W. Marker is in Macon, Mississippi, in Noxubee County.
-Marker is on Jefferson Street (State Highway 145) 0.2 miles south of South Street, on the right when traveling south.
-Click for map.
-Marker is at or near this postal address: Jefferson Street, Macon MS 39341, United States of America.
+33° 6.414′ N, 88° 33.65′ W. Marker is in Macon, Mississippi, in Noxubee County.
+Marker is at the intersection of Jefferson Street (State Highway 145) and East Green Street, on the right when traveling north on Jefferson Street.
+Touch for map.
+Marker is at or near this postal address: 401 Jefferson Street, Macon MS 39341, United States of America.
+Touch for directions.

 Credits.
-This page originally submitted on , by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 187 times since then and 32 times this year.
-Photos: 1, 2, 3. submitted on , by Mark Hilton of Montgomery, Alabama.
 This page was last revised on June 16, 2016.
+It was originally submitted on February 20, 2016, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 274 times since then and 10 times this year.
+Photos: 1, 2, 3, 4. submitted on February 20, 2016, by Mark Hilton of Montgomery, Alabama.